nlemarodriguez/nlemarodriguez/README.md

 - [Evil-game](http://evil-game-dev.herokuapp.com/es/)

 Evil-game is a fun game, actually the best one for the parties with friends, girl/boy - friends or your crush.
 It is a turn-based game in which each player will have to do one of the over 250 challenges (and counting) that can be games, dares, truth, penalties, drinking or sexual games.
-Our best feature is that you can add multiple "affinities" with other people.
+Our best feature is that you can add multiple "affinities" with other people (you can imagine what affinities means...)

 </td>
 </tr>